 Before you start, make sure that you configure spamBlocker to add a tag for confirmed spam and suspect spam categories.
 You can use the default tags, or create custom tags.
 The steps below describe how to create folders with the default tags.

-- From your Outlook Inbox, select Tools > Rules and Alerts.
+- In Outlook, select File > Manage Rules and Alerts.

 - Click New Rule to start the Rules wizard.

 - Select the condition check box: with specific words in the subject.
-Then, in the bottom pane, edit the rule description by clicking on specific.
+Then, in the bottom pane, click specific words to edit the rule description.

 - In the Search Text dialog box, type the spam tag as ***SPAM***.
 If you use a custom tag, type it here instead.